pgsleepy/ultimatexr.io-1/content/docs/programming-guide/other-features/attributes.md

 [SerializeField] [StylishFoldout("Collider")] private ColliderParameters _colliderParameters;
 ```

-Where a parameter class looks like this:
+Where a parameter class looks like this, including tooltips:
 ```c#
 [Serializable]
 private class GravityParameters